Report adult abuse & neglect

 A person must not disclose or be compelled to disclose the identity of a person who makes a report.
-There may be some limits to keeping the identity of the reporter confidential but designated agencies will make every effort within the limits of the law to not disclose this information.
+There may be some limits to keeping the reporter's identity confidential, but designated agencies will make every effort within the limits of the law to not disclose this information.
 Reports may be made anonymously.

 Designated agencies are required to report suspected crimes committed against adults who are unable to seek support and assistance on their own to the police.

-In emergencies call 9-1-1.
-Designated agencies may act if it is necessary to do so without delay in order to preserve the adult's life, prevent serious physical or mental harm, or to protect assets from significant damage or loss.
+In emergencies, call 9-1-1.
+Designated agencies may act if it is necessary to do so without delay to preserve the adult's life, prevent serious physical or mental harm, or protect assets from significant damage or loss.

 Write down all relevant information.
-Include names, dates, times, observations, details of incident(s), location and any other pertinent information.
+Include names, dates, times, observations, details of the incident(s), location, and other pertinent information.